 The design of batons was the same as metal swords

-Medieval batons we use in tournaments for entertainment
+Medieval batons were used in tournaments for entertainment

-Medieval batons we used as training tools for foot soldiers
+Medieval batons were used as training tools for infantry soldiers

-Medieval batons – used to train knights in close combat fighting
+Medieval batons were used to train knights in close combat fighting

-Batons – decorated to like real swords in special tournaments and behourds
+Batons were designed like real swords in special tournaments and behourds

-Batons used at Behourds or special occasions such as coronations weddings at ceremonies
+Batons are used at Behourds or special occasions such as coronations weddings ceremonies

 You could only strike above the belt using a medieval Baton